PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

     Bitbucket docs on PATs are here: https://confluence.atlassian.com/bitbucketserver072/personal-access-tokens-1005335924.html and SSH keys are here: https://confluence.atlassian.com/bitbucketserver072/ssh-access-keys-for-system-use-1008045886.html.

 Does your worker need to have the same authentication as your git repo?

-E.g. Worker is in K8s or a push work pool.
+TK E.g. Worker is in K8s or a push work pool.

 !!!
 Warn
-When you make a change to your code, Prefect does not push your code to your cloud-based repository.
-You will need to do push your code manually or as part of your CI/CD pipeline.
-This design decision is to avoid confusion about the code push process.
+When you make a change to your code or a deployment, Prefect does not automatically push your code to your git-based version control platform.
+You need to do push your code manually or as part of your CI/CD pipeline.
+This design decision is an intentional one to avoid confusion about the code push process.

 ## Option 2: Docker-based storage

-Another popular way to store your flow code is directly inside a Docker image.
+Another popular way to store your flow code is to bake it directly into a Docker image.
+You can build your own Docker image or use the `prefect deploy` prompts or an existing `prefect.yaml` build step to build your Docker image.
+TK links

+Docker, Kubernetes, and serverless and push-based work pools with AWS ECS, GCP Cloud Run, and Microsoft ACI all use Docker images to run flows.

-When you create a deployment via the interactive prompts, specify a Docker-type [work pool]().
-You can create a Docker-type pool via the UI or the CLI.
-TK links.
+You can create a container-based work pool via the UI or the CLI.
+TK links

-Then, when you run a flow, the Prefect worker (which matched the Docker work pool type) will pull the Docker image and spin up a container.
+Then, when you run a flow, the worker will pull the Docker image and spin up a container.
 The flow code baked into the image will be available in the container.

 TK Link to Matt's guide or Matt, fold your guide into this one.